Why do I have breast pain in pregnancy?

 Although more common in women after pregnancy, towards the end of the pregnancy or in women whose breasts are very sensitive, you can experience excessive fullness of the breasts with milk which causes discomfort.

 Also more common after pregnancy in women who are breastfeeding, infection can be caused by yeast or bacteria from the baby’s mouth on nipples that are sore.

 Cysts or fibroadenomas in the breast can change in response to pregnancy hormones and contribute to pain.
 Breast cancer risk is low in women whose only symptom is breast pain; however, it’s wise to consult with your medical doctor, particularly if you have additional symptoms or feel a lump in your breast(s).

 Natural Treatments For Breast Pain

-Natural treatment for breast pain during pregnancy involves addressing the root of the problem as best we can, while taking into consideration what is safe to do during pregnancy.
+Natural treatment for breast pain during pregnancy involves addressing the root of the problem as best we can, while taking into consideration what is safe to

 Keep Hormones Under Control

 It is perfectly natural to have higher levels of estrogen, progesterone and prolactin during pregnancy.
 However, imbalances in these 3 hormones may be contributing to breast discomfort.
 There are 3 excellent and safe ways to keep these hormones balanced.